KaioVFT/KaioVFT/README.md

 <p align="center">Currently, I’m in the third term of Data Science for Business at the Federal University of Paraíba (UFPB).
 Passionate about using data to generate insights and solve problems, I combine analytical, programming, and business skills.
 My interests include Machine Learning, Business Intelligence, Data Visualization, Statistical Analysis, and Big Data Analytics, with experience in Python, R, SQL, and Power BI.

-I’m particularly focused on Predictive Modeling, Customer Analytics, and Process Optimization to address real-world business challenges.
+<p align="center">I’m particularly focused on Predictive Modeling, Customer Analytics, and Process Optimization to address real-world business challenges.
 Skilled in ETL processes, data storytelling, and interactive dashboards, I thrive in collaborative, innovative environments that value continuous learning and teamwork.
 Feel free to contact me! </p>

 <br>